animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Perhaps $L$ is beauty / complexity more generally.
 Creating images of the origin, that can be paused in.

 Indeed this is part and parcel with the cycliclity clause; $\mathbf{P}(\mathrm{I}_\mathbb{N} \vert \mathrm{I}_I)$, assuming $\mathbb{N}$ can denote the origin state qualia.
 Whatever that "feeling" is — perhaps love — is what is trying to be recreated, and, nevertheless, needs to be, for the existence of the cyclicality clause.
 This is a theorem.
 What $\mathbb{N}$ or the origin state represents is a mystery.

+[^1]: Walking with a nurse twice your elder is isolating, not isolated.